 In my first book I faced an even more acute version of this issue, because I set myself the task of writing an Austenesque murder mystery in Jane Austen’s own style.
 That meant not only mimicking the beautiful cadences of her prose, but ensuring that every word (as far as I could manage it) was not only in use at the time, but used in the right context.
 As you can imagine, there were snares aplenty there: to cite just one of my favourites – my editor asked me at one point if we could change the phrase ‘the mood in the room’ to ‘the atmosphere in the room’, but I had to point out that Austen only ever uses the word ‘atmosphere’ in relation to the weather, or other physical qualities of the air.

-Murder at Mansfield Park was a hugely enjoyable intellectual exercise, but by the time I got to Tom-All-Alone’s I knew I wanted to write in my own voice.
-And as I’d decided to have a 21st century narrator, I could be as free as I liked with the words I used in the main body of the narrative.
+The Mansfield Park Murder was a hugely enjoyable intellectual exercise, but by the time I got to The Man in Black I knew I wanted to write in my own voice.
+And as I’d decided to have a 21st-century narrator, I could be as free as I liked with the words I used in the main body of the narrative.
 But I was still a stickler when it came to dialogue.
 And given the subject-matter of the book I soon found myself looking up a whole lot of more or less shady slang words, from bloke (first written use 1851, possibly deriving from the Dutch word ‘blok’, meaning ‘fool’), to frig (which dates back to the 1600s), to geezer (first written use in the 1880s, but probably in spoken use long before then, as it may derive from the Basque word ‘giza’, or ‘fellow’, which Wellington’s soldiers would have come across in the Peninsula War).

 You’ll have gathered by now that authenticity is one of the things that matters most to me as a writer.
 I’d be really annoyed with myself if someone contacted me to say I’d made an elementary gaffe (it hasn’t happened yet, but I’m not complacent).
 And I’m just as demanding as a reader – nothing irritates me more than an author who clearly hasn’t bothered to do the most elementary research, because with all the resources of the internet at our disposal, there really isn’t any excuse.